Hyundai-Kia-Connect/kia_uvo/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

-Version 2.0 is currently in testing / beta phase.
-This can be downloaded in HACS be enabling beta releases.
-Please test this out if willing to provide debug logs.
-In the next month or so if issue reports are solved I will promote it to the main release.
-So testing is appreciated.
-This new version supports multi car multi brand as well as fixes core architecture that allows us to do things like set seat heat level and display this easily.
-Only large bug fixes will go to 1.X going forward.
-New features and PRs are requested to go to the 2.0 branch as well.

-Warning: please do not set very low values for force sync because it will drain your battery.
-This integration is mimicking mobile app and you can face the same issue in the mobile app too.

 I have baked a custom integration for Kia Uvo / Hyundai Bluelink, this will be working for new account types.
 Thanks for your hard work [@wcomartin](https://github.com/wcomartin/kiauvo).
 This project was mostly inspired by his [home assistant integration](https://github.com/wcomartin/kia_uvo).
-This integration also consumes and models items after [Bluelinky](https://github.com/Hacksore/bluelinky), it uses stamps they have been able to create for EU.
-We thank them for being pioneers on this journey.
+This now uses our underlying python package: https://github.com/Hyundai-Kia-Connect/hyundai_kia_connect_api.

+Warning ahead; this is pre-alpha phase, please do not expect something fully functional, I will improve the integration by time.

 ## Installation ##
 You can install this either manually copying files or using HACS.
-Configuration can be done on UI, you need to enter your username and password, (I know, translations are missing!).
+Configuration can be done on UI, you need to enter your username and password, (I know, translations are missing, a PR for this would be great!).

-- Region support has been added, you can test initial set of functionality for Canada and USA regions and share your findings.
-- It will only fetch values for the first car, I am not sure if there are people outside using Kia Uvo / Hyundai Bluelink with multiple cars :)
+- EU, CAD and US is supported by this.
+USA support is limited.
+- Multiple cars and accounts are supported.
+To add additional accounts just go through setup a second time.
 - update - It will fetch the cached information every 30 minutes from Kia Uvo / Hyundai Bluelink Servers. **Now Configurable**
 - force update - It will ask your car for the latest data every 4 hours. **Now Configurable**
 - It will not force update between 10PM to 6AM.
 I am trying to be cautios here. **Now Configurable**
 - By default, distance unit is based on HA metric/imperial preference, you need to configure the integration if you want to change the distance unit.
-- API to the cloud uses port 8080

 ## Supported entities ##
 - Air Conditioner Status, Defroster Status, Set Temperature